SEND Information Report

 How does the school assess and review children’s progress towards outcomes?
 What opportunities are available to work with parents and children as part of this process?

-• Children with high needs who have a School Support Plan will also have an Educational Resources Provision Map (ERPM).
+- Children with EHCPs or on the EHCP pathway will also have an Educational Resources Provision Map (ERPM).
 This is reviewed termly and will show: children’s targets which are informed by professionals’ recommendations; additional provision in place to support child’s learning; progress made against their targets.
 ERPMs will be discussed at parent consultations.
 The SENDCO may attend the consultation or see parents and children separately.

 How does the school support children in moving between phases of education and preparing for adulthood?